 Latest Situation

-Combustion is used for the disposal of sewage sludge, although the PE or lime-conditioned press cakes are – properly speaking – not suited for a combustion process.
-Pressed sewage sludge material has a water content of more than 60%.
+Incineration is used to dispose of sewage sludge, although the PE or lime-conditioned press cakes are not actually suitable for an incineration process.
+Sewage sludge press cake has a water content of more than 60%.

 Current Problem

-Therefore, combustion works only following previous drying and/or with adequate support fire.
-However, in any case, energy consumption is so high that it is completely unrealistic to use sewage sludge combustion for a net power gain for appreciable power generation.
+Therefore, incineration only works after prior drying or with an appropriate supporting fire.
+In any case, however, the energy consumption is so high that it is completely unrealistic to want to use sewage sludge incineration for a significant net energy gain for electricity generation.

 AGT-Solution

-The situation is totally different with sewage sludge conversion.
-Naturally, here again 60% of the water content cannot be utilised as such, but in a reform step downstream in the conversion process proper, up to 40% of the water contained is refined to water gas which is used for integrated sludge drying.
+The situation is completely different for sewage sludge conversion.
+Of course, 60% water content cannot be easily utilised here either, but in a reform stage downstream of the actual conversion process, the sludge’s own waste heat can be used for sludge drying.

 Benefit

-- Notably cheaper plant operation results from the continuously cheaper operating costs due to lower staff requirement, sludge drying due to exhaust heat and no additional support fire.
+• A significantly more cost-effective plant operation results from the continuously more favourable operating costs due to lower personnel requirements, sludge drying through waste heat, no additional supporting fire.